mouillerart/UncivWarhammer/README.md

-# Unciv-mod-example
+# Unciv-warhammer

-An example mod for Unciv, that adds one new Civilization.
+## WORK IN PROGRESS

-For information on how to build and use mods, please refer to [the setup instructions](https://yairm210.github.io/Unciv/Modders/Making-a-new-Civilization/)
+An attempt to create a full mod (rulesets, map, graphics) of Warhammer for unciv